 Memorable Manitobans: Donald Alexander Smith [Lord Strathcona] (1820-1914)

-Born at Forres, Morayshire, Scotland, in 1820, the son of Alexander Smith.
-He received his education in Scotland and joined the Hudson’s Bay Company in 1838.
+Born at Forres, Morayshire, Scotland, on 6 August 1820, son of Alexander Smith, he received his education in Scotland and joined the Hudson’s Bay Company in 1838.
 He married Isabella Hardisty, daughter of Richard Hardisty of the Hudson’s Bay Company, and they had one daughter.

 Smith then became chief commissioner for the HBC, serving until 1874 when he became land commissioner for the company.
 One of his first acts as Chief Commissioner was to negotiate with the North American partners of the HBC, agreeing that they would not share in the payment for the territory.
 In 1883 he became a director and in 1889 governor of the HBC; by this time he was its largest stockholder.
 During his years as commissioner, Smith spent much time in Manitoba.
 In 1871-1872, he served as founding President of the St. Andrew’s Society of Winnipeg.